samkap/eleventy-netlify-boilerplate/posts/2022-10-21-things-i-learned-as-an-immigrant-designer.md

 ## **Understand the financials**

 Seeking immigration is a pretty expensive thing for both the immigrant and the companies that sponsor them.
 Immigrants may accrue costs for applications, biometrics, legal fees, passport photos, photocopies, notaries, transportation to interview(s) costs, and, in some cases, vaccinations and medical exams.
 Companies may accrue legal fees, costs related to government compliance requirements, notaries, photocopies, and more.
 It isn't cheap for any party involved.
-It's important to have a plan for your financials if you're a part of the immigration process.
+It’s important to have a plan for your financials if you're a part of the immigration process.
 If you're the applicant, save as much as you can, and if able, ask what fees and costs you and your potential employer may accrue.
-It's also important to understand that it takes time for companies who may have never hired an immigrant before, to understand how to navigate the process and see if it is financially feasible to hire you.
+It’s also important to understand that it takes time for companies who may have never hired an immigrant before, to understand how to navigate the process and see if it is financially feasible to hire you.
 If you're the company, budgeting immigration fees into quarterly and yearly budgets can be a huge help for current and future hires.

 ## **Writing and speaking helps**